Culture of Mangaluru

 Dakshina Kannada that was partitioned from the erstwhile South Canara, has been multicultural and is a little different from the prevalent culture of the Carnataca state of India.
-A native of Mangaluru is known as a Mangalurean in English, Kudladakulu in Tulu, Kodyaalkar in Konknni, Manglurnavaru in Kannada and Maikaaltanga in Byari.
+A native of Mangaluru is known as a Mangalurean in English, Kudladakulu in Tulu, Kodyaalkar in Konkani, Manglurnavaru in Kannada and Maikaaltanga in Byari.

 Tulu and Tulunaad's Culture

 According to Keralolpathi, the name Tuluva for Tuluvers comes from the Cheraman Perumal kings of Malabar region, who fixed his residence in the northern portion of his dominions just before its separation from present-day Kerala, and who was called Tulubhan Perumal.

 Yakshagana is a night-long dance and drama performance practised by Tuluvas with great fanfare.
 Piliyesa is a unique form of folk dance in the region fascinating the young and the old alike, which is performed during Marnemi (as Dussara is called in Tulu) and Krishna Janmashtami.
 Karadi Vesha (Bear Dance) is one more popular dance performed during Dasara in Mangaluru.
 Bhuta Kola a kind of spirit worship is usually done at night is practised by Tuluvers.
 Bhuta Kola is similar to Theyyam in Kerala.
 Kambala or buffalo race is conducted in water filled paddy fields.
 Korikatta (Cockfight) is another favourite sport for the people.
 An ancient ritual associated with the ‘daivasthanams’ (temples) in rural areas, Hindu kozhi kettu, a religious and spiritual cockfight, is held at the temples and also allowed if organised as part of religious or cultural events.
 Nagaradhane or Snake worship is practised according to the popular belief of the Snake god, who goes underground and guard the Naga species on the top.